-In the above pipeline chart, "Development Pathway Decision" reflects the point in a program at which we decide whether to develop an AXA Candidate as a drug product candidate under an IND, develop it as a non-drug product or terminate development.
-HE: hepatic encephalopathy; NAFLD: non-alcoholic fatty liver disease; NASH: non-alcoholic steatohepatitis.
+In the above pipeline chart, "Development Path Decision" reflects the point in a program at which we decide whether to develop an AXA Candidate as a drug product candidate under an IND, develop it as a non-drug product candidate or terminate development.
+We have made a decision to develop AXA1665 as a drug product candidate and anticipate interacting with the FDA again prior to submitting an IND.
+We have not made a development path decision for any of our other AXA Candidates.

+Definitions: NAFLD = non-alcoholic fatty liver disease; NASH = nonalcoholic steatohepatitis; OHE = overt hepatic encephalopathy.